bigchaindb/bigchaindb/docs/server/source/production-deployment-template-tendermint/node-on-kubernetes.rst

        $ kubectl --context k8s-bdb-test-cluster-0 get pods -w

-.. _configure-users-and-access-control-for-mongodb:
+.. _configure-users-and-access-control-mongodb-tmt:

-Step 13: Configure Users and Access Control for MongoDB
+Step 14: Configure Users and Access Control for MongoDB
 -------------------------------------------------------

   * In this step, you will create a user on MongoDB with authorization